-Julian Huwyler, James Pavur, Giorgio Tresoldi, Martin Strohmeier Presenter: Martin Strohmeier
+Julian Huwyler (ETH Zurich), James Pavur (University of Oxford), Giorgio Tresoldi and Martin Strohmeier (Cyber-Defence Campus) Presenter: Martin Strohmeier

 Presenter: Martin Strohmeier